 - 1. Remove the evaporator case from the vehicle and the core from the case as previously described. - 2.
 See Fig. 11-25.
-Disconnect the pipe fittings from the expansion valve and remove the valve and capillary tubing.
-Note the position of the felt baffle on the core and expansion valve. - 3.
+Disconnect the pipe fittings from the expansion valve and remove the valve and capillary tubing. - 3.
 Install the new expansion valve and capillary tubing.
-Cement felt baffle in proper position on new valve.